How Animals Survive in Cold Conditions

 layer of the ocean.
 This is eaten by zooplankton

-are piles and piles of food in the Antarctic
+is literally millions of tonnes of potential food in the Antarctic

 Ocean if you are able to catch it and process